-The Law Office of Helen Lawrence is an Oakland-based immigration law practice dedicated to providing direct representation and legal services to individuals before immigration courts and agencies.
+The Law Office of Helen Lawrence, Professional Law Corporation is an Oakland-based immigration law practice dedicated to providing direct representation and legal services to individuals before immigration courts and agencies.
 We bring a human rights-based approach to the practice of immigration law, advocating for improved norms in the treatment of immigrants in the United States.
 While providing a range of services in immigration law, our practice focuses on the complicated intersection of immigration and criminal law.
 Our office offers trilingual language skills (English, Spanish, and Portuguese), culturally sensitive and culturally competent representation, and vigorous, committed advocacy towards defending and promoting immigrants’ rights.

 Our office represents individuals facing deportation in both detained and non-detained settings.
 The deportation defense practice includes: